- Common uses

 WHY is this medicine prescribed?

-Fam-trastuzumab deruxtecan-nxki injection is used to treat a certain type of breast cancer that cannot be removed by surgery or that has spread to other parts of the body after at least two other breast cancer treatments.
+Fam-trastuzumab deruxtecan-nxki injection is used to treat a certain type of breast cancer that cannot be removed by surgery, that has spread to other parts of the body, or has come back after another breast cancer treatment.
+It is also used to treat certain types of gastric cancer (cancer of the stomach) in adults that has spread to nearby tissues or to other parts of the body after receiving another treatment.
+Fam-trastuzumab deruxtecan-nxki injection is also used to treat a certain type of non-small cell lung cancer (NSCLC) in adults that cannot be removed by surgery or that has spread to other parts of the body after receiving another treatment.
 Fam-trastuzumab deruxtecan-nxki is in a class of medications called antibody-drug conjugates.
 It works by killing cancer cells.

 Are there OTHER USES for this medicine?